-10.1 - HOME SCREEN - MAIN MENU (cont.'d)
+10.1 - HOME SCREEN - MAIN MENU (continued)

 STATION STATUS - This button will take the user to the station overview status page.
-This page allows stations to be enabled ON and OFF as well as show the status of a large number of stations on one page.
+This page allows stations to be enabled ON and OFF as well as show the status of many stations on one page.